SowmyaKoneti/flashcard-saas/flashcards-saas/README.md

 # Custom Flashcards

 ## Summary
-An app to create your own flashcards with asimple text
+An AI application to create your own flashcards with a simple text.

 ## Website